This post may contain affiliate links. Please read my disclosure policy.

-Pumpkin Bread Pudding Recipe with Maple Cream Sauce – Imagine if pumpkin pie and bread pudding came together for the most epic fall recipe!
+Pumpkin Bread Pudding Recipe with Maple Cream Sauce – Tastes like pumpkin pie and bread pudding came together for the most epic fall recipe!
 Perfect for the holidays and entertaining!

 Can we just pause for a minute and take in the glory of the idea of pumpkin bread pudding with maple cream sauce for just a second?
 Like seriously, if you are needing a cozy, delicious recipe for the weekend or the holidays that is about as easy as they come, this is for you.
 And if you like pumpkin pie or a warm bread pudding, you have to try this!
 It’s purely scrumptious!

-You see, a few weeks ago we were in the grocery store together and he picked up a small package of croissants from the bakery.
+You see, a while back we were in the grocery store together and Sam picked up a small package of croissants from the bakery.
 He devoured them within two days.
-So, the other day when I was back in the grocery store, I saw an even bigger package of croissants in the bakery and thought, “hey, if he loved the pack of three, he’ll just adore all of these this week!”
+So, several days later as I was grocery shopping, I saw an even bigger package of croissants in the bakery and thought I should grab them.

 So, I decided that bread pudding was in order.